Elmira Reformatory Biographical Register of Men Returned for Parole Violations

 Access Restrictions

-Summary information on adult inmates is disclosable under law.
+Summary information on adult incarcerated individuals is disclosable under law.
 State Archives staff will review records containing probation, parole, medical, and juvenile criminal history data and disclose information pursuant to the Freedom of Information Law and Personal Privacy Protection Law.
 The identity of victims of sex crimes is not disclosable.
 Unless a specific law forbids disclosure indefinitely, all records must be disclosed after 75 years.

 Access Terms